-Assistant Professor
+Associate Professor

-I am assistant professor in the School of Design and Human Engineering at UNIST.
-Current funded research projects cover cognitive perspectives on tangible interaction, perceptual issues in robotic teleoperation and the design, construction and evaluation of novel sensing systems for capturing and categorizing driver behavior in smart-car systems.
+I am an associate professor (Sept 2014-onwards) in the School of Design and Human Engineering at UNIST where I direct the Interactions Lab.
+My current funded research projects cover cognitive perspectives on wearable computing, tangible interaction, perceptual issues in robotic teleoperation and the design, construction and evaluation of novel sensing systems for capturing and categorizing driver behavior in smart-car systems.
 I teach classes on Physical Computing, Human-Computer Interaction, Applied Research Methods and Human Factors.
-I am on the editorial board of the journals Elsevier Interacting with Computers (2009-onwards) and Hindawi Advances in Human-Computer Interaction (2010onwards).
-I am paper co-chair for the 8th International Workshop on Haptics and Audio Interaction Design to be held in Daejeon, Korea in April 2013.
+I am deputy editor of Elsevier Interacting with Computers and served as paper co-chair for the 8th International Workshop on Haptics and Audio Interaction Design that was held in Daejeon, Korea in April 2013.